 It is of course possible that the cover designer (Studio Convertino) started to work with the same original black & white press photo, and did their own Warholian thing with it.

-On the back cover the image is repeated in multiple colours, and sequenced like a movie: the Italian singer sits on the electric chair, under high tension, but manages to get up, walk away and tell the tale!
+On the back cover the image is repeated in multiple colours, and sequenced like a movie: the Italian singer sits on the electric chair, under high tension, but manages to get up, walk away and stay alive, to tell the tale!

 On both sides of the inner sleeve are a bunch of historical photos and iconic images in which Enzo Avitabile was inserted, a bit like Woody Allen’s Zelig, or Forrest Gump.
 Enzo is standing next to the young Queen Elizabeth and Prince Philip, he is holding a gun while sitting between Reagan and Gorbatchov who are signing the INF nuclear missile treatment, he is standing in front of an atom bomb mushroom… Style and colouring are very Warholian.
 Two of the images in particular stand out: his head on a triple Elvis painting, and as a ‘Most Wanted Men’ mugshot.